Skip to main content

 Why study English?

-Being an English literature major at Northwestern means reading literature that’s been circulating across more than 1000 years of history and nearly all the continents of the globe.
+Being a Literature Major at Northwestern means reading literature that’s been circulating across more than 1000 years of history and nearly all the continents of the globe.
 It means learning whole new ways of critical thinking about the work that literature does in the world, since writing doesn’t merely reflect the worlds it comes from, but also helps to shape those worlds.
 Even when you re-read familiar works, you’ll ask whole new sets of questions about them, and write about them in a whole new way.
 We promise that this won’t be high school English.

 An English major prepares you for virtually any career you can imagine.
 Top employers for our recent graduates range from Teach for America and Chicago Public Schools to Buzzfeed and the Washington Post to Deloitte and Google.
 In the last few years, our graduates have also gone on to virtually every kind of professional school—business, law, medicine, education, public policy—and have pursued graduate studies in literature at some of the best universities in the world.
 English majors learn to read closely, write clearly, research effectively, and think both critically and creatively – skills that are applicable anywhere words are at work, whether in the pages of a book or flashing by on a screen.